Meditation & Nonduality

 Single 75-minute session, either in-person or online .
 Designed to provide clarity and inspiration for your contemplative journey, whether you're just beginning or sensing a new direction.

-Our work draws from five complementary styles of meditation practice.
+Our work draws from six complementary styles of meditation practice.
 While they naturally build upon each other, your practice might move between them non-linearly based on what serves your current unfolding.

-Mindfulness meditation trains the natural capacities of attention that support well-being and responsiveness.
-In the Unified Mindfulness approach, we cultivate three core skills: concentration (focusing where you choose), sensory clarity (tracking experience in real time), and equanimity (allowing experience without interference).
+Mindfulness meditation trains the core attentional capacities that support everything else: concentration (focusing on what you choose), sensory clarity (tracking experience in real time), and equanimity (allowing experience without interference).

 [Read more about mindfulness meditation]